 The good news?
 Your existing DMARC records still work.
 DMARCbis is an evolution, not a revolution.
-But there are meaningful changes coming that every Australian business should understand — especially if you are working toward SMB1001 or Essential Eight compliance.
+But there are meaningful changes every Australian business should understand — especially if you are working toward SMB1001 or Essential Eight compliance.

 Is your domain DMARCbis-ready?